Environmental & Cultural review process

 Planning and phasing

 Identify what the phase or step of your action is (Planning, Design, Design and Construct, or Construction).
-Ensure that your Environmental Review documentation (SEPA, NEPA, or TEPA) is consistent with this stage of your project planning.
+Ensure that your Environmental Review documentation (SEPA, NEPA, or TEPA, other) is consistent with this stage of your project planning.
 Please do not submit non-project phase documentation to fulfill your SERP construction phase requirements.

 Download Environmental Review forms and guidance